StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 </table>
 </ul>

-<h6>The domains have the same output IP too and are located in South Korea</h6>
+<h6>The domains have the same output IP too and are located in South Korea :</h6>

 <table>
 <tr>